 NOTE 2 – At a syntactic level the mapping of information element type usually implies a mapping of the information element value.

 c) information element value (“value mapping”).

 NOTE 3 – The combination of signalling element/type is also known as codepoint.

-The mapping function may affect (or not) all three levels in every combination.
+The mapping function may affect (or not) all three levels in any combination.

-Examples:

-MGC located mapping function (MFMGC):